What is philanthropy?

 As the number of private foundations increases, the diversification of the ways and means through which people give is also on the rise.
 Significant developments include the creation of charitable gift funds operated by large financial institutions; the rapid growth of donor-advised funds at community foundations; the popularity of online giving and use of social media to support causes; and the expansion of pooled funds such as giving circles.

-While organized philanthropy continues to grow and adapt to ever-changing social and economic trends, it is important to note that contributions by individuals remain by far the single largest source of charitable dollars in the United States, accounting for more than 75 percent of total giving each year.
+While organized philanthropy continues to grow and adapt to ever-changing social and economic trends, it is important to note that contributions by individuals remain by far the single largest source of charitable dollars in the United States.
+When combined with bequests, individual giving accounting for more than 75 percent of total giving each year.

 - Read a complete chronological History of Philanthropy compiled by the National Philanthropic Trust